 Do you want to run a webinar related to your business, but you don't want to get too promotional?
 Think of creating a video related to your industry that might be useful for your potential clients and thus - improve your customer relations.
 Here's how AWeber used this method.

-It's a company that provides an email automation tool, so it might seem that they don't have a broad spectrum of related topics to cover.
+It's a company that provides email automation tools, it might seem like they don't have a broad spectrum of related topics to cover.
 However, their video proves that you can get creative in every field and make the most of it.
 This webinar marketing example shows to its audience the importance of content in business strategies.
 The entrepreneur has decided to focus on seven tips, which can help participants write texts that convert and give you ROI.
 Providing attendees with an email outreach guide could be additional good practice.

 The webinar was recorded, so you can watch it here if you have one hour to spare.